 The Pearl is hardly the most impressive of hotels.
 Situated in the grimy, backpacker-infested bylanes of Paharganj, New Delhi, it is a far cry from its namesake.
 Earlier this year, however, it became a rallying point for hoteliers in the area who were frustrated with budget hotel aggregator OYO.

 On the morning of 31 July, close to 100 hoteliers gathered at The Pearl and dumped the tablet devices OYO had provided them to manage bookings.
+In less than an hour, a stack of tablets had piled up, submitted to protest OYO’s alleged non-cooperation in paying hotels their due.

 Zero sum game